 She mobilized local women to challenge the existing local systems of justice delivery, where the men of the village sat together and took decisions on local disputes, including those occurring within and between families.
-"What struck us about this process was that the verdicts that emerged from these arbitration sabhas, were often faulty and did not consider the issue from the women's perspective" remembers Kanaklata.
-As alternative, about 40 to 50 women organized their parallel group to meet at least twice a month at the village level and once a month at the block level to provide a hearing that was inclusive.
-"We found that when men took decisions they would keep women out of the process, but when we took decisions we involved everyone." clarified Kasturi.
+"What struck us about this process was that the verdicts that emerged from these Even if women are beaten arbitration sabhas, were often faulty and did not consider the issue from the women's perspective" remembers Kanaklata. by their husbands, they As alternative, about 40 to 50 women organized their parallel need his permission to file group to meet at least twice a month at the village level and a police complaint against once a month at the block level to provide a hearing that was him!
+Then why are we inclusive.
+"We found that when men took decisions they surprised that women do would keep women out of the process, but when we took not get justice?